marktipton/atlas-web_back_end/0x0B_redis_basic/README.md

 - Redis can act as both a caching system and a database

 - Redis can be used with virtually every programming language

+- Reids allows storage of strings, bytes, numbers, and list.
+Whatever single elements are stored will be returned as a byte string.
+For example, if you store 'a' as a UTF-8 string it will be returned as 'b"a"' when retrieved from the server.